-KS2 SATs papers are taken by pupils in year 6 (when they are 10-11 years old) as part of the National Curriculum assessment programme.
-At SATs-Papers.co.uk we offer you the most comprehensive free SATs paper resource so your children (or pupils!) have the best opportunity to perform to their potential.
+KS2 SATs papers are taken by pupils at the end of Year 6 (when they are 10-11 years old) as part of the National Curriculum assessment programme.

 |Year||Reading Booklet||Reading Answer Booklet||Writing Test (Shorter Task & Spelling Task)||Writing Test (Longer Task)||Writing Test (Longer Task Answer Booklet)||Spelling Test (Teacher's Version)||Marking Scheme||Level Thresholds|